 Honourable MUN Directors, esteemed delegates, respected committee Chairs and welcomed guests,

-The thirteenth annual Dulwich International Model United Nations conference (DIMUN XIII) will be held at Dulwich College Beijing from the 17th to the 19th of March 2023.
+The fourteenth annual Dulwich International Model United Nations conference (DIMUN XIII) will be held at Dulwich College Beijing from the 1st to the 3rd of March 2024.

-At DIMUN XIII, delegates will be debating a total of 12 topics in six different committees.
-The conference will be supported by experienced Key Stage 4/5 (high school) chairs, the tech team, the admin team, and the DIMUNITE press team, led by Secretaries-General Eric Cho and Eva Chan as well as Deputy Secretaries-General Rachael Ho and Lily Wang.
+At DIMUN XIII, delegates will be debating a total of 14 topics in seven different committees.
+The conference will be supported by experienced Key Stage 4/5 (high school) chairs, the tech team, the admin team, and the DIMUNITE press team, led by Secretaries-General Rachael Ho and Olivia Kim as well as Deputy Secretaries-General Sophie Sun and Hillary Tian .

 Please do not hesitate to contact us for more information, or any questions regarding the conference at: dimun.beijing@dulwich.org